Technology Assurance Group

 5. Prepare a clear, concise presentation that tells a compelling story about your partnership

-The Anatomy of an Effective QBR
+The Anatomy of an Effective SBR

 1. Review of Previous Quarter